epsiloneight/playbook/README.md

 In return, we understand that we can never abuse a client's trust in us.
 We should be maximizing our productivity in order to provide them the most value for our time.
 Things like our "Research" Trello board, "Code" internal chat room, and shared dotfiles ensure we have a highest common denominator set of tools and techniques ready when the situation arises again.

 ## Contract

-We store contracts in Dropbox and have a series of folders for pending, current, past, and lost clients.

 The consulting proposal and contract contains: